whoozle/btanks/README-en.txt

 Installation:
 Unpack the files into any folder (for example, C:\Games\Btanks\).

-The game requires OpenAL libraries.
-The package includes the openalweax.exe that will install them.

 The package does not include an installer, so you'll have to use command line for switching modes.
 See the list below.

 The game has two modes: